swikarthanekar/pyfwh/README.md

 # pyFWH

 Python implementation of Farassat's Formulation 1A for far-field aeroacoustic noise prediction.
-The goal is  solver that works on any surface geometry without needing case-specific modifications.
+The goal is a solver that works on any surface geometry without needing case-specific modifications.

 ## Background